Sir Trevor Nunn directs a new production of Flare Path to celebrate the centenary of the birth of its playwright, Terence Rattigan.

 Miller is directed in Flare Path by former National Theatre and RSC Artistic Director Nunn, whose vast body of work includes many award-winning plays and musicals in the West End.
 Recently his work has included A Little Night Music, Birdsong, Gone With The Wind and Inherit The Wind.
 Flare Path is Nunn's first production in his residency as Artistic Director of the Theatre Royal Haymarket Company.

-cast: Sienna Miller, Sheridan Smith, James Purefoy, Joe Armstrong, Sarah Crowden, Clive Woods
+- Sienna Miller, Sheridan Smith, James Purefoy, Joe Armstrong, Sarah Crowden, Clive Woods

-director: Trevor Nunn
+- Trevor Nunn

-producer: Matthew Byam Shaw for Playful Productions, Tom McKitterick and the Theatre Royal Haymarket company in association with Act Productions Ltd
+- Matthew Byam Shaw for Playful Productions, Tom McKitterick and the Theatre Royal Haymarket company in association with Act Productions Ltd

 Haymarket, Theatre Royal

-Haymarket, London, United Kingdom, SW1Y 4HT
+- Haymarket, London, United Kingdom SW1Y 4HT

 50% off parking when you park at Q-Park Trafalgar, only 4 minutes away from the theatre.
 Meters and 1 disabled parking space in Suffolk Place.